aaronkyle/social-development/context/social-policy_ifi.md

 <a name="adb-policy"></a>
 ### Policy

 Investments of the Asian Development Bank must accord with the ADB's mandate .
 Investment decisions are made in deference to internal strategies for reaching developmental targets--the implementation of which is guided by a few key **'operational policies'** and **'development policies'**.
-Borrower clients must comply with ADB policy and regulatory frameworks for avoiding and mitigating social and environmental risks as specified by the ADB's **'safeguard policy frameworks'**.
+Borrower clients must comply with ADB policy and regulatory frameworks for avoiding and mitigating social and environmental risks as specified by the ADB's **[safeguard policy statement](#adb-safeguards-policy )**.

+<a name="adb-safeguards-policy"></a>
 #### Safeguards Policy

 The safeguards policies of the Asian Development Bank seek to avoid, minimise, or mitigate harmful environmental and social risks, impacts, and costs that may result from ADB-financed development initiatives.
 The current ADB policy, set out in the 2009 *[Safeguard Policy Statement](http://www.adb.org/site/safeguards/policy-statement)* (SPS), defines safeguard principles and outlines implemention and delivery processes for safeguard policy compliance.
 The SPS builds upon the three previous safeguard policies: the (2002) *[Environment Policy](http://www.adb.org/documents/environment-policy-asian-development-bank)*, the 1998 *[Policy on Indigenous Peoples](http://www.adb.org/documents/policy-indigenous-peoples)*, and the 1995 *[Policy on Involuntary Resettlement](http://www.adb.org/documents/policy-involuntary-resettlement)*.
 The SPS  brings them into one single policy that enhances consistency and coherence, and more comprehensively addresses environmental and social impacts and risks.
 [FN1](http://www.adb.org/documents/safeguard-policy-statement?ref=site/safeguards/publications).

+<ref>Asian Development Bank (ADB).
+2009.
+January 2009 Safeguard Policy Statement (SPS).
+Manila: Asian Development Bank [p.1].
+Available at : http://www.adb.org/Documents/Brochures/InBriefs/Safeguard-Policies.pdf [last accessed 01 May 2009]</ref>

 **Current Safeguard Policy Framework:**